 A headless architecture can simplify and accelerate the way content is shared across multiple platforms.
 But not all headless CMS solutions are the same.
 Most headless solutions require a developer to write code to make even the smallest of changes, like adding a button to a website’s hero section.
 This is true for proprietary content management systems and many of the headless CMS solutions on the market.

 Builder is different: we offer a new way for non-developers to build better end-to-end digital experiences, without the need for coding.
-Our unique, no-code visual development platform adds drag-and-drop functionality to any website or app to speed up and simplify the publishing process.
+Our unique, no-code visual development capabilities adds drag-and-drop functionality to any website or app to speed up and simplify the publishing process.

 This is a big deal for most companies who don’t have the developer bandwidth to handle a lot of changes from the product, marketing, and design teams.